Bheki Cele

-Bhekokwakhe "Bheki" Hamilton Cele (born 22 April 1952) has been the South African Minister of Police since February 2018.
+Bhekokwakhe "Bheki" Hamilton Cele (born 22 April 1952) is the former South African Minister of Police from February 2018 to 17 June 2024.
 He was National Commissioner of the South African Police Service for two years, until misconduct allegations led to his suspension in October 2011 and removal in June 2012.
 He has also served as Deputy Minister of Agriculture, Forestry and Fisheries, on the KwaZulu-Natal Executive Council, and in the KwaZulu-Natal Provincial Legislature.
 He is a member of the National Executive Committee of the African National Congress, and was imprisoned on Robben Island during apartheid.

 Life and career

 Cele was born on 22 April 1952 in Umzumbe, Natal (now KwaZulu-Natal).
 He holds a teacher's diploma, and in 1980 became a founding member of the progressive, non-racial National Education Union of South Africa.
 In exile in Angola in the mid-1980s, he joined Umkhonto we Sizwe, and he was imprisoned on Robben Island from 1987 until he was released, along with other political prisoners, in 1990.